umccr/infrastructure/cdk/apps/ica_credentials/README.md

 ```

 This cannot be done in the AWS Console UI as the administrator user is not allowed to read the
-value - hence they can't set the value.
+value - hence they can only set the value via CLI.

 ## Use